 LPCSC consolidated fifth through eighth grade students across the district into one location—Kesling Campus, a combined intermediate and middle school.

 On the campus, we renovated an existing middle school building and built a new addition.
-The new and old structures were connected, with multiple shared spaces.
+We also connected the new and old structures with multiple shared spaces.
 The HVAC and other building systems needed to support that new flow and function.
 We also had to determine what of the existing equipment in the original building to keep or replace.

 Our engineering team utilized several tools to evaluate various system options, including energy modeling software and our own building system matrix rating system.
 These tools help us weigh system performance, cost, and other factors so we can make the best recommendations to the Owner.

-For Kesling Campus, we evaluated the following types of HVAC systems:
+We evaluated the following types of HVAC systems at the Kesling Campus:

 - Variable Refrigerant Flow (VRF) with a Dedicated Outdoor Air System (DOAS)